 Edible wild plant species are extremely tenacious, as any gardener can tell you.
 They are also highly nutritious and require little to no maintenance to grow, thrive, and continue to provide a sustainable source of quality nutrition.
-They also serve immense importance to local ecosystems, cycling nutrients and preserving soils, as well as providing for pollinators and wildlife.
-Essentially they are natural habitat, and learning about and propagating these species doesn’t just benefit our environment, it can help provide a more healthy and secure future for us too.
+They also serve immense importance to local ecosystems; cycling nutrients and preserving soils, as well as providing for pollinators and wildlife.
+Essentially they are natural habitat, and learning about and propagating these species doesn’t just benefit our environment, it can help provide a more healthy and secure quality of life for us too!

-You can visit the Gardens section of this site to see more about some of the projects I have been involved in, teaching communities about native and wild plant species and how they and local ecosystems could both benefit from them.
-Please also take a moment to navigate the different pages getting into information about different species, which are currently In Season and how to ID them, and then how to put together some memorable dishes with your wild harvests.
+You can visit the Gardens section of this site to see more about some of the projects I have been involved in, teaching communities about native and wild plant species and how they, and local ecosystems, can both benefit from them.
+Please also take a moment to navigate the different pages regarding information about selected wild species, which are currently In Season and how to ID them, and then how to put together some memorable dishes with your wild harvests.

-If you’d like more information on how you or your community could start your own Wild Foods Garden, or for general questions, please fill out the form on the left side of the screen, or contact me at firstname.lastname@example.org
+If you’d like more information on how you can start your own Wild Foods Garden, or for general Foraging questions, please fill out the form on the left side of the screen, or contact me at email@example.com

 Thank you for visiting!

 -all image credits Sean and/or Lacie Wall, unless otherwise specified